FOREX-Asian flash surge takes euro to $1.07

 "It's a really thin market today, and suddenly offers disappeared and short-term players pushed the euro higher and took out stops.
 That's all," said Kaneo Ogino, director at foreign exchange research firm Global-info Co in Tokyo.

-China's yuan looked set to end the year down around 7 percent against the dollar, making it the worst performing Asian currency.
+China's yuan looked set to end the year down around 7 percent against the resurgent dollar, making it the worst performing Asian currency of the year.

-Beijing announced late on Thursday it would nearly double the number of foreign currencies in a basket that is used to set the yuan's value.
+China will change the way it calculates a key yuan index in the new year, nearly doubling the number of foreign currencies in a basket that is used to set the yuan's value, its foreign exchange market operator said late on Thursday.

-Analysts said the change was in line with the central bank's intention to discourage investors from exclusively tracking the yuan's fluctuations against the dollar, but it would have limited impact on the Chinese currency, which is widely expected to weaken further against the greenback in 2017.
+Analysts said the change was in line with the central bank's intention to discourage investors from exclusively tracking the yuan's fluctuations against the dollar, but it would have limited impact on the Chinese currency, which is expected to weaken further against the dollar in 2017.